-- 23. (1) A prescribed entity, statutory authority or government company which, by way of annual budget statement or purchase agreement, has an obligation to manage executive assets, executive liabilities, executive revenues or executive expenses shall also be responsible for the management of the cash flows associated with those executive transactions. - (2) An entity with responsibility for managing cash flows associated with executive financial transactions shall operate a subsidiary executive bank account under delegated authority from the chief officer of the Portfolio. - (3) Separate executive bank accounts shall be maintained for executive receipts and executive payments. - (4) An entity with responsibility for managing cash flows associated with executive financial transactions shall deposit all such receipts into, and make all such payments from, an executive bank account. - (5) The chief officer of a prescribed entity, statutory authority or government company operating an executive bank account shall maintain adequate internal controls over the operation of executive bank accounts in the manner outlined in regulation 20.
+- (2) An entity with responsibility for managing cash flows associated with executive financial transactions shall operate a subsidiary executive bank account under delegated authority from the chief officer (Public Finance) of the Ministry. - (3) Separate executive bank accounts shall be maintained for executive receipts and executive payments. - (4) An entity with responsibility for managing cash flows associated with executive financial transactions shall deposit all such receipts into, and make all such payments from, an executive bank account. - (5) The chief officer of a prescribed entity, statutory authority or government company operating an executive bank account shall maintain adequate internal controls over the operation of executive bank accounts in the manner outlined in regulation 20. - 24.
+(1) All interest payable by the Royal Bank of Canada on amounts held within the centralised banking system shall be executive revenue and shall be paid into an executive bank account operated by the Treasury.